ia0/unsafe-mental-model/src/introduction.md

 - You prefer learning a few general concepts from which many facts can be deduced, rather than learning those many facts directly.
 - You just care about informal intuition rather than a formal description[^formal].
+- You prefer reading and writing Rust than English (Rust is somehow more formal than English).

 ## Non-goals